Tutorial on amortized optimization: Extensions

-Computing the adjoint derivative $\D_x y^\star(x)$ is more involved than the value derivative using the envelope theorem in \cref{eq:envelope} as more components of $y^\star(x)$ can change as $x$ moves infinitesimally.
+Computing the adjoint derivative $\D_\varphi y^\star(x, \varphi)$ is more involved than the value derivative using the envelope theorem in \cref{eq:envelope} as more components of $y^\star(x)$ can change as $x$ moves infinitesimally.
 An explicit closed-form solution to $y^\star(x)$ is not available in most cases, which means that standard methods for explicitly computing the derivative through this computation may not work well or may break down.
-For example, an optimizer to compute $y^\star(x)$ may be explicitly unrolled through, but as we have seen in the other settings, this may be instable and tracking all of the iterations is extremely memory- and compute-intensive.
+For example, an optimizer to compute $y^\star(x)$ may be explicitly unrolled through, but this may be unstable and extremely memory- and compute-intensive to track all of the iterations.
 The adjoint derivative is typically computed with implicit differentiation by seeing $y^\star(x)$ as an \emph{implicit} function of $x$.
-This uses the implicit function theorem, which is originally from \citet{dini1878analisi}, and is presented in \citet[Theorem 1B.1]{dontchev2009implicit} as: \begin{theorem}[Dini's implicit function theorem] Let the roots of $g(y; x)$ define an implicit mapping $Y^\star(x)$ given by $Y^\star(x)\defeq\{y \mid g(y;x)=0\}$, where $x\in\R^m$, $y\in\R^n$, and $g: \R^n\times\R^m\rightarrow\R^n$.
-Let $g$ be continuously differentiable in a neighborhood of $(\bar y, \bar x)$ such that $g(\bar y; \bar x)=0$, and let the Jacobian of $g$ with respect to $y$ at $(\bar y, \bar x)$, \ie $\D_y g(\bar y; \bar x)$, be non-singular.
-Then $Y^\star$ has a single-valued localization $y^\star$ around $\bar x$ for $\bar y$ which is continuously differentiable in a neighborhood $Q$ of $\bar x$ with Jacobian satisfying
+This uses the implicit function theorem, which is originally from \citet{dini1878analisi}, and is presented in \citet[Theorem 1B.1]{dontchev2009implicit} as: \begin{theorem}[Dini's implicit function theorem] Let the roots of $g(y; \varphi)$ define an implicit mapping $Y^\star(\varphi)$ given by $Y^\star(\varphi)\defeq\{y \mid g(y;\varphi)=0\}$, where $\varphi\in\R^m$, $y\in\R^n$, and $g: \R^n\times\R^m\rightarrow\R^n$.
+Let $g$ be continuously differentiable in a neighborhood of $(\bar y, \bar \varphi)$ such that $g(\bar y; \bar \varphi)=0$, and let the Jacobian of $g$ with respect to $y$ at $(\bar y, \bar \varphi)$, \ie $\D_y g(\bar y; \bar \varphi)$, be non-singular.
+Then $Y^\star$ has a single-valued localization $y^\star$ around $\bar \varphi$ for $\bar y$ which is continuously differentiable in a neighborhood $Q$ of $\bar \varphi$ with Jacobian satisfying

 \end{theorem}